IGVF-DACC/igvfd/docs/updating_schemas.md

                     "uuid": "0137a084-57af-4f69-b756-d6a920393fde"
                 }

-10. Add in fixtures to test the new schema in **tests** directory.
-Create a new .py file in the **fixtures/schemas** directory named after the new metadata object.
-Fixtures may be used to validate expected schema behavoir with tests defined in test files in **tests** directory.

-                @pytest.fixture
-                def wrangler(testapp):
-                    item = {
-                        'uuid': '4c23ec32-c7c8-4ac0-affb-04befcc881d4',
-                        'first_name': 'Wrangler',
-                        'last_name': 'Admin',
-                        'email': 'wrangler@example.org',
-                        'groups': ['admin'],
-                    }
-                    res = testapp.post_json('/user', item)
-                    return testapp.get(res.location).json

-11. If applicable you may want to add audits on the metadata.
+12. If applicable you may want to add audits on the metadata.
 Please refer to [making_audits]

-12. If this object has an accession, you will need to update **schema_formats.py** to add the 2 character prefix.
+13. If this object has an accession, you will need to update **schema_formats.py** to add the 2 character prefix.
 To add an object with accession prefix 'SM':

             accession_re = re.compile(r'^IGVF(FI|DS|SR|AB|SM|BS|DO|GM|LB|PL|AN)[0-9][0-9][0-9][A-Z][A-Z][A-Z]$')
             est_accession_re = re.compile(r'^TST(FI|DS|SR|AB|SM|BS|DO|GM|LB|PL|AN)[0-9][0-9][0-9]([0-9][0-9][0-9]|[A-Z][A-Z][A-Z])$')

-13. Add a change log markdown file for the new schema to the **schemas/changelogs** directory.
+14. Add a change log markdown file for the new schema to the **schemas/changelogs** directory.

             ## Changelog for *`award.json`*

-14. To make sure that the objects of that type are searched in unspecified searches add the item to TOP_HITS_ITEM_TYPES in **igvfd/src/igvfd/searches/defaults.py**.
+15. To make sure that the objects of that type are searched in unspecified searches add the item to TOP_HITS_ITEM_TYPES in **igvfd/src/igvfd/searches/defaults.py**.
 For example to add a type for train sets

             TOP_HITS_ITEM_TYPES = [
                    'Award',